 ---|---|---|---|---|

-The Force and some famous Jedi and Sith have been around since the launch of Star Wars Unlimited, but the card duels felt pretty "blaster-heavy".
-Laser salvos and bangs are familiar to film fans who aren't familiar with Star Wars, but it is the lightsabers that give the franchise its recognition value.
-The makers of Star Wars Unlimited are now taking advantage of this and could finally attract those beginners with the third set that weren't reached by the second set.
-Overall, it was good and provided new tactical options, but it offered very few really strong leaders and limited the variety of the trading card game somewhat.
+Although the Force and some famous Jedi and Sith have existed since the start of Star Wars Unlimited; the card duels felt pretty "blaster-heavy".
+Laser salvos and loud bangs are familiar to film fans who don't know much about Star Wars, but it is the lightsabers that give the franchise its recognition value.
+The makers of Star Wars Unlimited are now taking advantage of this and could finally attract those beginners who weren't reached with the second set with the third set.
+Overall, it worked well and provided new tactical options, but overall it offered very few really strong leaders and limited the variety of the trading card game somewhat.

 Thematic U-turn